NETWAYS/fundamentals4puppet-training/sections/optional/01_optional.md

 # Lab ~~~SECTION:MAJOR~~~.~~~SECTION:MINOR~~~: Optional

 * Objective:
- * Test and expand the debian support of your module
+ * Test and expand the Debian support of your module
 * Steps:
  * Connect the agent on agent-debian.localdomain to your master
  * Assign it the apache class like you did with agent-centos